TY-Jeong/VacHopPy/docs/source/installation.md

 ### Converting Your Trajectory to HDF5

-You can convert your files using either a simple command-line tool or the Python API.
+You can convert your files using either a simple command-line tool or the Python script.

 #### Via the Command-Line Interface (CLI)